 There are actually 180 different species of gentians.

 The Autumn gentian does occasionally show its face in a couple of sites on The Isle of Lewis - more usually its the Field Gentian that you will see.

 This plant has lovely purple compact flowers.
 Field Gentiana bloom here on The Isle of Lewis from July until the autumn.

 The flowers are usually violet - however occasionally they are white or yellowish white flowers.

 Field gentians declined heavily before 1930's and even today sites are still being lost, so it is nice to see them showing their faces here in The Western Isles.
-I have seen the field gentians in several different areas of the Islands, the one above was seen in Flodobay, Harris, July 2011, I have also seen one along the Old Coffin Road, Seilabost, Harris, whilst I have seen others in Bosta , The Isle of Lewis.
+I have seen the field gentians in several different areas of the Islands, from Flodobay in Harris, along the Old Coffin Road, Seilabost, Harris, whilst I have seen others in Bosta, Ghioridail or Tolsta Head, The Isle of Lewis.

 The flowers always have four petals and sepals.
 The flowers only open totally when there is bright sunlight.

 The flowers are usually a bluish-purple - violet colour - occasionally they can be pale or white or yellowy.
 The fruit is a capsule.

 This plant likes damp grassland or dunes and thrives particularly near the sea.
 The roots are small, but penetrate some distance into the soil

 The Field Gentian is usually a biennial - although occasionally an annual.